-Samadhi is the final destination of all the Yoga Practitioners.
+Samadhi is the final destination for all Yoga Practitioners.
 To attain Samadhi is only the final enlightenment of a Yogi or a monk.
 There is a great similarity between the Nirvana of Buddhism and Hinduism with the Samadhi, Moksha, and Kaivalya.

 In eastern philosophy, Samsara is often talked about as bondage, be it Hinduism, Buddhism, or Jainism.
 The common interpretation of the Samsara is a cycle of birth and death.
-This cycle is in terms of both the cycles of reincarnation and cycles of sorrow and happiness.
+This cycle is in terms of both the cycles of reincarnation and the cycles of sorrow and happiness.
 Basically, these are the dualities of Nature.
-When the bondage of these cycles is loosened, there is the attainment of Samadhi.
+When we loosen the bondage of these cycles, there is the attainment of Samadhi.
 All the ‘Dukha’ ( sorrows ) get vanished.